 1. Consider the following voting methods suggested by the Institute of Mathematics for Democracy and match the definition with the relevant example.

-WHAT IS
+WHAT IS Plurality?

-Plurality?

-The candidate who gets the most votes wins.
+How it works: The candidate who gets the most votes wins.
 This method is used in most US elections.

 WHAT IS Ranked Choice Voting?